EZee-AP/ConanExileMods/UnrealPakBatchFiles/README.md

 How-To
-copy UnrealPak.exe from the devkit files, copy pak/folder to the directory and drag and drop onto the bnatch file.
+copy UnrealPak.exe from the devkit files, copy pak/folder to the directory and drag and drop onto the batch file.

 extract/compress support .pak file create supports folders